 Poor Lincoln.
 Even Democrats look back on Reagan and point out – maybe correctly, I don’t know – that Reagan is not conservative enough to win the Republican nomination in 2016.
 (Of course, in 2018, the cult of Donald Trump has led to a devaluation of Reagan and his legacy.
 But this is likely a very temporary revision.)

 You have heard of Stella Liebeck and the McDonald’s coffee case.
 Yep, over 30 years later, that is still a thing.
-But before Stella, there as the “the phone booth case.”
-Reagan raised in it a 1986 speech:
+But before Stella, there was “the phone booth case” that Reagan raised in a 1986 speech:

 A Closer Look at Reagan and Tort Reform

 Throughout history, people have used what dead greats believed or would have believed to their political advantage.
 While I might strongly disagree, you can make a cogent argument for tort reform.
-Smarter people than me support it.
-But, arguing tort reform was anything other than a minor issue to Ronald Reagan is just plain wrong.
-Him speaking out against the Stella Liebeck verdict is just not enough evidence to run with on where he stood on tort reform and, more importantly, whether the federal government should intervene in states’ rights.
+People smarter than me support it.
+But arguing tort reform was anything other than a minor issue to Ronald Reagan is just plain wrong.
+His speaking out against the Stella Liebeck verdict is just not enough evidence to run with on where he stood on tort reform and, more importantly, whether the federal government should intervene in states’ rights.
 Even in 2018, there is little inertia for the idea of this kind of intrusion into what has long been the domain of the states.

 (Please note: After reading this post, it is important to note – I don’t personally know anyone who claims Reagan supported tort reform.
 So maybe I’m setting up a straw man.
-I hate when anyone other than me does that.
+I hate it when anyone other than me does that.
 But the larger point is that tort reformers are not climbing on the backs of the greats of the past.
 I can’t even find anything on Barry Goldwater and tort reform, for crying out loud.
-But, again, because there is an overwhelming tendency of people to claim that dead people agreed with them, it is worth making it clear that anyone claiming Reagan supported federal intervention into what is clearly the right of individual states is misstating Reagan’s record.)
+But, again, because there is an overwhelming tendency of people to claim that dead people agreed with them, it is worth clarifying that anyone claiming that Reagan supported federal intervention into what is clearly the right of individual states is misstating his record.)